Efforts Are Being Made to Censor Materials in My Public or School Library in Louisiana.

 4. Start attending meetings.
 All boards of control and school boards meet on a regular basis, and those meetings are, by law, open to the public.
 (LA RS 42:11) In addition, the agendas for those meetings, by law, must be posted at least 24 hours in advance, excluding Saturdays, Sundays, and legal holidays (LA RS 42:19).
 Get a copy of the agenda, familiarize yourself with the issues being discussed, and make plans to attend.
 Encourage as many others as possible to attend as well.

 5. Speak up!
 All boards of control and school boards must allow public comment on items being voted upon.
 (LA RS 42:14-15).
 You are usually allowed 3 minutes to voice your concerns about the items being discussed.
-Feel free to use our Resources page to look for tips on how to structure comments.
+Feel free to use our Guide for tips on how to structure comments.
 You can even write your comments and simply read them.